apache/maven-site/content/markdown/repositories/dependencies.md

 -->

-A dependency is a connection between a Maven project and an artifact that Maven adds to some classpaths.
-It has both an artifact and a scope: the artifact that is depended on and the scope in which the artifact is added to the classpath.
+A dependency is a connection between a Maven project and an artifact that Maven adds to a classpath.
+A dependency has both an artifact and a scope: the artifact that is depended on and the scope in which the artifact is added to the classpath.